-Cadre was officially established in 2014 by CEO and co-founder Ryan Williams — a real estate specialist, who left his job at Blackstone Group to create the platform for any accredited investor seeking real estate investments.
+Based in New York, the company was officially established in 2014 by CEO and co-founder Ryan Williams — a real estate specialist who left his job at Blackstone Group to create the platform.

-Ryan Williams started Cadre with the company’s other co-founders Jared and Joshua Kushner, targeting wealthy investors looking for high-quality commercial real estate investments.
+Ryan Williams started Cadre with the company’s other co-founders, Jared and Joshua Kushner, to support wealthy investors looking for high-quality commercial properties to invest in.

-Venture capital stalwarts, like Khosla Ventures, have been investing in Cadre.
+Goldman Sachs is partnered with Cadre, and venture capital stalwarts, like Khosla Ventures, have been investing in the platform.

 How Does Cadre Work?